uclahs/surface/README.md

 tasks during and after development.
 These commands can be found in `package.json`.
 The most common ones to use include:

 * `npm run watch`: This will run both `vite build --watch` and `stroybook dev -p 6006`.
 This is the most common command to run while using Surface for development.
-Among the task you will find ran are configured in the `vite.config.js` file and perform tasks such as:
+Among the task configured in `vite.config.js`, you will find:
   * Cleaning out the `dist` folder to ensure a there are fresh files each time.
   * Linting (CSS and JS) files to ensure code standards are met.
   * Copying static assets such as images to the `dist` folder.